Darrell Porter: Personal life

 Porter was married twice.
 His first marriage, in 1972 to the former Teri Brown, ended in divorce in 1976.
-On November 29, 1980, Porter married Deanne Gaulter.
+On November 29, 1980, Porter married Deanne Gaulter, who survived him in death.
 The couple had three children: Lindsey, Jeffrey, and Ryan.

 In 1984, Porter wrote an autobiography titled Snap Me Perfect!, in which he detailed his life in baseball and his struggles with substance abuse.

 Later life and death

-In 2000, Porter was inducted into the Missouri Sports Hall Of Fame.
-He dabbled in both broadcasting and the antique business on and off during his post-baseball years.
+In 2000, Porter was inducted into the Missouri Sports Hall of Fame.

 On August 5, 2002, Porter left his home in Lee's Summit, Missouri, saying he was going to buy a newspaper and go to the park.
-That evening, he was found dead outside his vehicle in Sugar Creek, Missouri, a suburb of Kansas City.
+That afternoon at 5:26 p.m.
+CDT, he was found dead outside his vehicle in Sugar Creek, Missouri, a suburb of Kansas City.
 An autopsy found he had died of "toxic effects of cocaine."
-The autopsy indicated that the level of cocaine in Porter's system—consistent with recreational use—induced a condition called excited delirium that caused his heart to stop.
+The autopsy indicated that the level of cocaine in Porter's system—consistent with recreational use—induced a condition called excited delirium (a diagnosis that is now rejected by the medical community) that caused his heart to stop.
 Police theorized that Porter's car went off a road and got caught on a tree stump in La Benite Park in Sugar Creek.
 Police say Porter got out of the car, walked to the nearby Missouri River, and then walked back to his car.
 Authorities had initially speculated that he overheated while trying to push the car off the stump in high heat and humidity, but there was no evidence to indicate that he tried to move the car.
-The exact events surrounding his death are still unknown.
+The exact details surrounding his death remain unknown.